KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-User ColaSen tested shooting frostflake arrows repeatedly to try and travel across water and found that there was just enough time to be able to build a constant bridge if you are fast enough with your Frostflake arrows.
+User ColaSen tested shooting Frostflake Arrow arrows repeatedly to try and travel across water and found that there was just enough time to be able to build a constant bridge if you are fast enough with your Frostflake arrows.

 [Ice bridge building](https://youtu.be/UOwOaSW7bt4)